developer-zebra/developer-zebra-site/src/ppc/1-0/guide/eol/index.md

 	![img](device_eol.png)
 	_Figure 2.
 Device EOL Request_

 9. The user has the option to snooze (if configured by the admin) or initiate the battery swap.
 If “Battery Swap” is tapped, the decommission process is initiated. _See Manually Decommission section_.
 If the user taps “Snooze”, then the snooze duration can be selected: 1 hour, 4 hours, 8 hours, 24 hours.
-The same message reappears after the elapsed snooze time until the maximum snooze count is reached, at which time the Snooze optionis no longer available.
+The same message reappears after the elapsed snooze time until the maximum snooze count is reached, at which time the Snooze option is no longer available.
 10. Accept the EOL request by tapping "Battery Swap" to start the decommission process.
 11. The Admin View displays "EOL Request Accepted" in the Status column of the battery.
 The battery is removed from the **Active** tab and moved to the **Decommissioned** tab on the Admin View.
 The battery can now be decommissioned. _Continue to step 8 in Decommission Battery section below._